Seb-geospatial/BlenderMapDEM/README.md

     - If you wish to make changes and run the script again, you must open a new project and repeat the previous steps.
 This is because the script is built around a new default project that is present each time the script is run from the terminal.
 (This is why it is recommended to render using the terminal (see above).

 ### 💡 Usage Tips <a name = "tips"></a>
-It is recommended to start with **very** conservative quality settings (renderDEM() arguments of `resolution_scale` and `samples`) so that you are able to quickly perform many test renders while you fine-tune the stylistic arguments before your final high-quality render (see HERE for context on appropriate argument values).
+It is recommended to start with **very** conservative quality settings (renderDEM() arguments of `resolution_scale` and `samples`) so that you are able to quickly perform many test renders while you fine-tune the stylistic arguments before your final high-quality render.
 This is because different input maps may have better readability with certain scale exaggerations, colors, shadows, etc. and rendering a high-quality map every time to tweak these parameters would require an unnecessary amount of time and resources.

 ## 🙌 Acknowledgements <a name = "acknowledgements"></a>
 - This documentation was created with reference from the following template created by [@kylelobo](https://github.com/kylelobo), accessible [here](https://github.com/kylelobo/The-Documentation-Compendium/blob/master/en/README_TEMPLATES/Standard.md)